alexxbb/hapi-rs/README.md

 SideFX Houdini Meets Rust!

-[SideFx Houdini](https://www.sidefx.com/) is a world leading software for creating stunning visual effects for movies and games.
+[SideFx Houdini](https://www.sidefx.com/) is world leading software for creating stunning visual effects for movies and games.
 Apart from the main graphical interface written in C++ and Python, Houdini also provides a C interface called [Houdini Engine](https://www.sidefx.com/products/houdini-engine/) or HAPI for short.
 Its goal is to bring the power of Houdini to other DCCs (Digital Content Creation) software and game engines.